cdhenry/cdhenry.github.io/_posts/2018-05-25-variables_scope_and_hoisting_in_javascript.markdown

 Now that we understand the basics of scope and variables in JavaScript let's mess around with them to see if we get anything funky or unexpected.

-Let's take one of the block scope examples above and see if we can get some unexpected behaviour:
+Let's take one of the block scope examples above and see if we can get some unexpected behavior:

 ```
 const checker = true;